ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-update.md

       --cluster-id string         The unique K8s Cluster Id (required) --cols strings              Columns to be printed in the standard output (default [ClusterId,Name,K8sVersion,Public,State,MaintenanceWindow])
   -c, --config string             Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --force                     Force command to execute without user input -h, --help                      help for update
+  -f, --force                     Force command to execute without user input -h, --help                      help for update
       --k8s-version string        The K8s version for the Cluster --maintenance-day string    The day of the week for Maintenance Window has the English day format as following: Monday or Saturday
-      --maintenance-time string   The time for Maintenance Window has the HH:mm:ss format as following: 08:00:00 --name string               The name for the K8s Cluster -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
+      --maintenance-time string   The time for Maintenance Window has the HH:mm:ss format as following: 08:00:00 -n, --name string               The name for the K8s Cluster -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
-      --timeout int               Timeout option for waiting for Cluster to be in ACTIVE state after updating [seconds] (default 600)
+  -t, --timeout int               Timeout option for waiting for Cluster to be in ACTIVE state after updating [seconds] (default 600)
-      --wait-for-state            Wait for specified Cluster to be in ACTIVE state after updating
+  -W, --wait-for-state            Wait for specified Cluster to be in ACTIVE state after updating
 ```

 ## Examples